TropicSapling/triforce/README.md

 // - infinite loops
 // - side-effects
 // - using outside/free patterns
+// EDIT: Anonymous functions are no longer total by default;
+//       instead, named functions are (by use of ': ~Undefined').
+//       This means this example is outdated WRT 'partial'.
 $x => (
 	($y $z => (
 		// Final scope